 Train your eye to appreciate variety in your lawn.
 As many as 50 species of plants may grow in a typical nonherbicided lawn.
 Daisies will naturally adjust to bloom below the height of a cutter bar; so will other wildflowers.
 Yellow wood sorrel adds texture and makes refreshing summer soups.
 You'll never have to mow patches of moss and lichens.
 As your dream-lawn addiction subsides, you will begin to appreciate additions of color and texture to your lawn.
-When weeding mania hits, do it by hand, or, if you must apply something, use products such as nonchemical, plant based pre-emergent for weed control.
+When weeding mania hits, do it by hand, or, if you must apply something, use products such as "Safe 'n Simple" for pre-emergent weed control.